geofis/forest-loss-fire-reproducible/README.md

 `xhost -`

-6. Run the code chunks in the reproducible scripts, by following the sequence mentioned in the [How to reproduce](#how-to-reproduce) section.
+6. Run the code chunks in the reproducible scripts, or alternately knit the notebooks.

 ## Appendix